Luis de León: Exposición del Libro de Job (Commentary on the Book of Job)

 This is another contribution made by Fray Luis to make Scripture available to those who could not read Latin.
 In other words, he wanted ordinary people to be exposed to the Biblical message.
-The story tells of Job's patience and suffering, and also serves as a correctional guide to man's behavior.
-It is written in both verse and dialogue, to make it both enjoyable and informative.
-León began the work while in prison, and had completed thirty-five chapters by the end of 1580.
+The story tells of Job's patience and suffering, and also serves as a corrective guide to man's behaviour.
+It is written in both verse and dialogue to make it both enjoyable and informative.
+León began the work while in prison and had completed thirty-five chapters by the end of 1580.
 He resumed work on it ten years later and finished the work in 1591, a few months before his death.
 He dedicated the work to Mother Ana de Jesús, to whom John of the Cross had dedicated his Spiritual Canticle.
-Fray Luis had come to know her in recent years, both in preparing the first edition of the works of Teresa of Avila, and in defending the privileges of the Discalced Carmelite nuns against proposed changes in the Teresan constitution.
+Fray Luis had come to know her in recent years, both in preparing the first edition of the works of Teresa of Avila, and in defending the privileges of the Discalced Carmelite nuns against proposed changes in the Teresian constitution.

 It was first published in 1779.

-Twenty three original poems in Spanish
+Twenty-three original poems in Spanish

 Fray Luis composed a number of poems, the majority probably between 1559 and 1584.
 He did not publish them, but circulated them among his friends.

 They were first published in 1631, when Quevedo printed them.
 The canon of Fray Luis's poetry, as fixed by Hispanists, consists of twenty-nine poems.

 See two of his most well-known examples below: The Life Removed and Ode to Salinas.